zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper/querysingle.md

 ---
 PermaID: 1000177
-Name: Dapper Query Single - Learn How to Return a Single Result Row
+Title: Dapper Query Single - Learn How to Return a Single Result Row
 MetaDescription: Unlock the power of Dapper Query Single to optimize your C# database operations.
 Learn how to use QuerySingle and QuerySingleAsync to return an anonymous type or strongly typed entity.
 LastMod: 2023-02-24
 ---